-Brewing coffee with a French press is the easiest way to get a rich, strong, and bold cup of java.
+Brewing coffee with a French press is the easiest way to get a rich, strong, bold cup of java.
 And there aren’t any shortcuts.
-You’ll need a great coffee to brew something as good as you want it.
+You’ll need a great coffee to brew something as good as you want.

 Our Hand-picked Selection: Best Coffees for French Press

-Below you’ll find alternatives for those who like to explore exotic flavors, as well as more conservative coffee lovers.
+Below you’ll find alternatives for those who like to explore exotic flavors and more conservative coffee lovers.
 As you may know, freshly ground coffee is the best option, but if you don’t have a grinder yet, I started the list with a fine selection of ground coffee.

-In contrast, if you already have a grinder, fast-forward to the second part, where you’ll find a great coffee beans selection for the French press.
+In contrast, if you already have a grinder, fast-forward to the second part, where you’ll find a great coffee bean selection for the French press.